10 Essential Components of a Small Business Website [with Examples]

 - Try to connect with your potential customers through your story.
 Check the example site below to see how it’s done.

-Coelihack is a small Australian business selling kitchen products specifically to those who have gluten intolerances.
+Coelihack is a small Australian business selling kitchen products specifically to those who have gluten intolerance.

 5. On-site blog